 - Canadian National Railway (NYSE: CNI)

 Most of the largest companies trading in Canada are listed in the S&P/TSX 60 Index, while up-and-coming companies are listed on the TSX Venture 50 Index.
-As a result, investors looking for a good starting point when investing in Canadian stocks may want to browse through these companies first.
-However, many junior mining companies are also popular among international investors.
+As a result, investors who are looking for a good starting point when investing in Canadian stocks may want to browse through those companies first.
+Many junior mining companies are also popular among international investors.

-Investors taking this route should be aware of the legal and tax implications.
-The capital gains and income taxes rates for investments in Canada may differ from those in the United States.
-Investors should talk to their financial advisor or an investment professional to determine the extent of these differences and how to handle foreign taxes.
+Investors who take this route should be aware of the legal and tax implications.
+The capital gains and income tax rates for investments in Canada may differ from those in the United States.
+Investors should talk to their financial advisor or another investment professional to determine the extent of these differences and how to handle foreign taxes.

 The Bottom Line

 Canada offers investors an attractive opportunity to invest in a robust economy with extensive natural resources.
-Those interested in adding Canadian exposure to their portfolios can do so with ETFs, ADRs, or direct foreign investments using most popular brokerage accounts.
-Investors should carefully consider the benefits and risks of each approach before committing capital since there are several important factors to take into account.
+Those who are interested in adding Canadian exposure to their portfolios can do so with ETFs, ADRs, or direct foreign investments using most popular brokerage services.